David-Kingsman/Spatiotemporal_Data_Mining/course_project/doc/FINAL_REPORT_DRAFT.md

 ### 1.1 Background and Motivation

-Land Surface Temperature (LST) is a critical variable in earth system science, influencing climate modeling, agriculture, water resource management, and urban heat island studies [cite].
-Satellite-based LST measurements, particularly from MODIS instruments, provide valuable global coverage but suffer from systematic data gaps due to cloud cover, sensor failures, and atmospheric interference.
+Land Surface Temperature (LST) is a critical variable in earth system science, influencing climate modeling, agriculture, water resource management, and urban heat island studies (Li et al., 2013; Wan et al., 2015).
+Satellite-based LST measurements, particularly from MODIS instruments, provide valuable global coverage but suffer from systematic data gaps due to cloud cover, sensor failures, and atmospheric interference (Wan, 2014).
 Effective interpolation methods are essential to reconstruct complete spatio-temporal LST fields for downstream applications.

 Traditional interpolation methods such as kriging, inverse distance weighting (IDW), and bilinear interpolation have been widely used but often fail to capture complex non-linear spatio-temporal dependencies.
 Furthermore, these methods typically provide only point estimates without uncertainty quantification, limiting their usefulness in decision-making contexts.